Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 If you’re already on diuretic drugs, you are not recommended to take oregano oil.
 Apart from compounding urine production, which may cause you to stand up every 1 hour to ease yourself, oregano can also interact with the drug and cause undesirable effects.

-Things To Keep In Mind When Using Oregano Oil
+Things to Keep in Mind When Using Oregano Oil

 Due to how potent oregano oil is, there are some things to keep in mind before using it.
 Some of those are listed below.